ricardobna/docs/Tutorials/gettingstarted/Step04.rst

     /images/mj.png:ARGB4444

--  The declaration in the .list file is used in the following format
+-  The image declaration in the .list file follows this pattern:

 .. code::

     path:format

--  The path is relative to the resources folder
+-  ``path`` is the path to the image file, relative to the ``resources`` folder.
--  The format is used to specify on what format will be embedded into the application
+-  ``format`` specifies how the image will be embedded in the application.

 Displaying an image
 -------------------

--  to add this image first create and instance of Image widget with the path to the image you created
+- To display this image, first create an instance of the widget ``ImageWidget``, specifying the path to the image in the consructor:

    .. code:: java

        ImageWidget image = new ImageWidget("/images/mj.png");

--  Then, you add a child to the canvas made in Step 3
+- Add the widget to the canvas container by adding this line to the ``main`` of your application:

    .. code:: java